WHAT I WANT

 YOU TO KNOW

-A gripping, intimate documentary film about the Iraq and Afghanistan wars
+A gripping, intimate account of the wars in Iraq and Afghanistan

 “This is a brilliant documentary film.
 What I Want You To Know embodies what a lot of us GWOT veterans know deep down about our deployments, but haven't said out loud.”